EanDudley30/TryHackMeWriteups/README.md

 This repository is used to publish tryhackme writeups.
 Please consider supporting this mission by adding your own writeups!

-Disclaimer:
+## Disclaimer:
 These writeupsare intend for educational purposes.
 Please do your best to solve the challenges on your own.

-Challenges To be Posted Soon
-Agent Sudo
-Blue
+## Challenge Counts

-Support Our Growth:
+## Support My Growth:
-Love our writeups?
-Want to support the growth of this repository and our other related repositiories?
-Consider getting us a cup of coffee so we can keep on hacking: https://paypal.me/eandudley?locale.x=en_US
+Love my writeups?
+Want to support the growth of this repository and my other related repositiories?
+Consider donating a cup of coffee so I can keep on hacking: https://paypal.me/eandudley?locale.x=en_US